Basketball great and Greensboro native 'Curly' Neal dies at 77

-Greensboro native Fred “Curly” Neal, who dribbled his way into history as a member of the Harlem Globetrotters exhibition basketball team for 22 years, died today.
+Greensboro native Fred “Curly” Neal, who dribbled his way into history as a member of the Harlem Globetrotters exhibition basketball team for 22 years, died today at his home near Houston.

 Neal, 77, who attended Dudley High, was inducted into the N.C.
 Sports Hall of Fame in 2008.
 The Globetrotters retired No. 22 that same year, putting it alongside retired numbers of Wilt Chamberlain, Marques Haynes, Meadowlark Lemon and Goose Tatum.